What’s the best way to test out new camping cookware? In the backyard over an open fire pit.

-We particularly loved this Cheese and Bacon Damper recipe (we stumbled upon this on YouTube), so we started the fire nice and early to get the coals hot, and managed to source all the ingredients from the cupboard – without needing to take a trip to the shops!
+We stumbled upon this Cheese and Bacon Damper on YouTube, started the fire to get the coals hot, and sourced all ingredients from the cupboard – without needing to take a trip to the shops!

 Cheese and Bacon Damper Recipe